yoyololicon/yoyololicon/README.md

 # Hello there 👋

-I'm a Software/Algorithm Engineer, and an independent Researcher.
+I'm a Software/Algorithm Engineer and Researcher.

 My interests including: